The Null Hypothesis

 That’s the most twisted bit.

-It lets white people look away while we process the horror for them.
+look away while we process the horror.

-to make everyone else feel human.
+To make everyone else feel human.

 So no, I won’t read the biography.